LCC-CIT/CS210-CourseMaterials/LectureNotes/CS210-Unit07-2-AI-AssistedCoding.md

 ### Don't Call it Vibe Coding

-Vibe coding is a term that was casually used by Andrej Carpathy to describe his AI-assisted coding process.
-The term caught on and became popular but then quickly fell into disfavor  because it implies a casual, non-rigorous approach that prioritizes quick code generation based on a "feeling" rather than well thought out design and careful testing.
+Vibe coding is a term that was casually used by Andrej Karpathy in [a post on X](https://x.com/karpathy/status/1886192184808149383?lang=en) to describe his experience writing code using AI.
+The term caught on and became popular but then quickly fell into disfavor because it implies a casual, non-rigorous approach that prioritizes quick code generation based on a "vibe" rather than well thought out design and careful testing.

 Critics argue it encourages thoughtless production of code without full comprehension, leading to: